-Headquartered in Mumbai, Maharastra the company follows a decentralised pattern and owns 30 companies that function without any interference and with full autonomy in various sectors.
+Headquartered in Mumbai, Maharastra the company follows a decentralized pattern and owns 30 companies that function without any interference and with full autonomy in various sectors.

-The company emphasises on improving the standard of living of all the consumers and building customer trust along the way.
+The company emphasizes on improving the standard of living of all consumers and building customer trust along the way.
 It was one of the first companies in its time to have introduced employee initiatives to generate employment for people under British rule.